puppetlabs/gatling-puppet-load-test/docs/results.md

 ```

 ## pe_tune
-The current tune settings are captured in the `pe_tune_current.txt` file.
+The current tune settings are captured in the `pe_tune_current.txt` file by running the `puppet infrastructure tune --current` command.
+It is currently only created during Scale test runs and included in the Scale results.

 ## puppet-metrics-collector
 The puppet-metrics-collector files for each iteration of the Scale run are copied to the `puppet-metrics-collector` directory,